Una District, Himachal Pradesh

 List of Tehsils in Una District

 Una District is divided into 12 Tehsils for administrative and revenue purposes.
 In total, there are 868 villages under these tehsils.
-The table below lists each tehsil along with village count and geographical area.
+The table below lists each tehsil along with village count and area.

 Sl.
 No.TehsilVillagesArea (km²)